sedostheatre/sedos.co.uk/input/shows/2023-sedos-open-week.md

       **Date and time:** Thursday 21 September, 7pm

-      **Cost:** £5 to observe (for those who don’t feel like acting or directing, but want to observe so they can learn)); £10 for assistant directors (who want to shadow another director and contribute); £10 for directors (who want to direct and have a specific scene to bring)
+      **Cost:** £5 to observe (for those who don’t feel like acting or directing, but want to observe so they can learn) or for actors to take part; £10 for assistant directors (who want to shadow another director and contribute); £10 for directors (who want to direct and have a specific scene to bring)

       **[Book here](https://sedos.ticketsolve.com/ticketbooth/shows/1173648135)**